Eats Everything: As a DJ

 Since 2011, he has played at Fabric, DC10, Amnesia, The Warehouse Project and Space, as well as festivals such Glastonbury, Bestival, Creamfields and Secret Garden Party.

 In 2014, he played a three-month residency at XOYO in London.
-In 2012 he won ‘Best British DJ’ in the DJ Magazine ‘Best of British Awards’.
-In addition to this, in December 2012 he was the highest new entry in Resident Advisor's prestigious ‘Top 100 DJs Poll’ coming in at number 13.
-In 2012 he won ‘Best British DJ’ in the DJ Magazine ‘Best of British Awards’.
-In December 2012 he was the highest new entry in Resident Advisor's ‘Top 100 DJs Poll’ coming at number 13.
+In 2012 he won 'Best British DJ' in the DJ Magazine 'Best of British Awards'.
+In addition to this, in December 2012 he was the highest new entry in Resident Advisor's prestigious Top 100 DJs Poll, coming in at number 13.
+In 2012, he won Best British DJ at the DJ Magazine Best of British Awards.

 As a producer

 Pearce has had a string of releases on Pets Recordings, Dirtybird, Hypercolour, Futureboogie and Crosstown Rebels.
 He has also released remixes for Adam F, Jamie Jones, Totally Enormous Extinct Dinosaurs, Chicken Lips, X-Press 2, The Streets and Four Tet.

 He has collaborated in the studio with Catz 'n Dogz under the name Catz Eats Dogz, Totally Enormous Extinct Dinosaurs, Justin Martin, Skream and Lukas as well as the singer/songwriter Sinead Harnett.

-In 2011, Pearce was awarded ‘Best Breakthrough Producer’ in DJ Magazine's ‘Best of British Award’.
+In 2011, Pearce was awarded 'Best Breakthrough Producer' in DJ Magazine's 'Best of British Award'.
 At Disclosure's Alexandra Palace set in early December 2015, Eats Everything provided the opening act.